Alluxio/alluxio/docs/en/api/POSIX-API.md

 Currently, most basic file system operations are supported.
 However, due to Alluxio implicit characteristics, please be aware that:

-* Files can be written only once, only sequentially, and never be modified.
+* Files can be written only once and only sequentially, and never be modified.
   That means overriding a file is not allowed, and an explicit combination of delete and then create is needed.
   For example, the `cp` command will fail when the destination file exists.
   `vi` and `vim` commands will succeed because the underlying system do create, delete, and rename operation combinations.
+*
 * Alluxio does not have hard-links or soft-links, so commands like `ln` are not supported.
   The hardlinks number is not displayed in `ll` output.
 * The user and group are mapped to the Unix user and group only when Alluxio POSIX API is configured